 Part 1: resources.
 The hardware and software resources used in the project

 Part 2: SDIO.
 A description of the SDIO interface between the CPU and wireless chip.

 Part 3: initialisation.
 The subsystems within the chip, and how to initialise them.

 Part 4: loading firmware.
 Loading the Cypress firmware into the WiFi CPU, and getting it running.

 Part 5: IOCTLs.
 Control & configure the subsystems, and scan for wireless networks.

 Part 6: Networking.
-Join a network, transmit and receive data
+Join a network, with WPA or WPA2 security

 Part 7: TCP/IP.
 Communicate with other systems.

 Bluetooth: the wireless chip does have a Bluetooth capability, but I’m afraid this project is focused on WiFi only.